 A newly built condo is already going to be pricier than your average co-op; you need to factor in the expense of paying the developer’s closing costs (unless you're able to convince the developer to pay them), and it can be quite a bit more than a similar apartment that’s only slightly lived in.

 “A lot of people come in wanting new construction, but if they can wait for the first resale in new construction, that’s a great way to save,” says Tyler Whitman, an agent at Triplemint.

 Shop around for a mortgage banker

-If you’re getting a mortgage and your seller is still paying off their own home loan, you should ask your attorney if a "purchase CEMA" could work for you, Hafif says.
-This little-known mortgage maneuver involves the buyer taking over the seller’s mortgage, and can save both parties thousands of dollars in transaction taxes.
-(Read more here.)
+If you’re taking out a mortgage and your seller is still paying off their own mortgage, you can ask your attorney if a purchase consolidation extension and modification agreement, or "purchase CEMA" makes sense.
+This little-known mortgage maneuver involves combining the seller’s mortgage with the buyer’s mortgage and then legally modifying the terms to current rates.